-Acknowledgments.
 Both authors thank Josh Bressers for his valuable help and feedback on this project.
 We also thank Red Hat for having made their data publicly available and therefore having made this research possible.
-Thanks to Rebecca Aiken, Ira Cohen, Ahmed Hassan, Andreas Zeller, and the anonymous reviewers for valuable and helpful suggestions on earlier revisions of this paper.
+Thanks to Andreas Zeller and Ahmed Hassan for valuable and helpful suggestions on earlier revisions of this paper.
 Stephan Neuhaus was supported by funds from the European Commission (contract N° 216917 for the FP7-ICT-2007-1 project MASTER).
-This work was conducted while Tom Zimmermann was with the Department of Computer Science at the University of Calgary, Canada.
-Tom Zimmermann was supported by a start-up grant from the University of Calgary.
+Thomas Zimmermann was supported by a start-up grant from the University of Calgary.